joesb/helios360/content/handbook/what/cdo-role.md

   - '#handbookWhat'
 pagemeta:
   show: true
-meta:
-  title: The Chief Delivery Officer's Role
-  description: The role and purpose of a Chief Delivery Officer in an organisation
 ---

 The Chief Delivery Officer has a distinctive role amongst other C-suite colleagues, and it's important that we spend some time here looking at the role in the round before progressing into specific areas in the rest of the *Handbook*.